 It was really nice to be out in the middle of nowhere looking at all the stars by a campfire.
 Something I could do every night.

-We also found an old "ghost town".
+I also found an old "ghost town".
 It was actually an old lava rock mine with everything left to rust.

 A windmill still turns at an old watering spot for the travelers back in the day.
 Old structures still stand and I wonder who lived here.

-We finally made it to the coast and spent the day driving down the coastal highway one.
+I finally made it to the coast and spent the day driving down the coastal highway one.
 It was a nice drive all the way down to San Diego.

 The best part was Jersey's reaction to hearing the ocean waves for the first time.

-We set up camp at the KOA in San Diego which was odd for me to be camping in a city.
+I set up camp at the KOA in San Diego which was odd for me to be camping in a city.

-We found a nice spot under the shade of a tree.
+fellow Jeepers for some camping and wheeling.
+I found a nice spot under the shade of a tree.
 Jersey had a great time having the campsite to herself to smell all the new smells.